Jersey City Medical Center: History

+The hospital began as the "Jersey City Charity Hospital" at the foot of Washington St. in Paulus Hook on December 15, 1868.
+In 1882, the Jersey City Board of Alderman bought land at an elevated location at Baldwin Avenue and Montgomery Street for a new hospital.
+The site was chosen to remove the hospital from the increasing industrial development on the waterfront at Paulus Hook.
+The new 200-bed facility opened in 1885 and was renamed the Jersey City Hospital.
+The city quickly outgrew the new hospital and in 1909, the original hospital building became a men's facility and a second wing was added for women patients.

-The hospital began as the "Charity Hospital" and was renamed the Jersey City Hospital in 1885.
-The formal dedication of the Medical Center Complex, the B. S. Pollack Hospital, was on October 2, 1936, with Franklin D. Roosevelt dedicating the building.
+In 1917, mayor Frank Hague planned an expanded facility that would attract the best physicians and staff for Jersey City residents.
+The original double-wing, six-story Jersey City Hospital was renovated and a 23-story structure was constructed for surgical cases that opened in 1931.
+The formal dedication of the new "Jersey City Medical Center Complex", the B. S. Pollack Hospital, was on October 2, 1936, with Franklin D. Roosevelt dedicating the building.

 In addition to the surgery building and the maternity hospital, the campus included the nurses' residence (Murdoch Hall), hospital for chest diseases (Pollock), a psychiatric hospital, and an outpatient clinic.
-The Medical Center's services were free.
-During the 1950s, JCMC was the home of the medical school of Seton Hall University the predecessor to the New Jersey College of Medicine and Dentistry now located in Newark, NJ.
-The Art Deco buildings of the former JCMC complex were renovated and became The Beacon Jersey City.
+The Medical Center's services were free for Jersey City residents.
+From 1956 to 1968, JCMC was the home of the medical school of Seton Hall College of Medicine and Dentistry, the predecessor to the University of Medicine and Dentistry of New Jersey (UMDNJ) formerly located in neighboring Newark.
+The Art Deco buildings of the former JCMC complex were renovated and became The Beacon Jersey City in 2016.

 Jersey City Medical Center was one of the first medical centers in the United States and the first in New Jersey.
-Many people in Northern New Jersey still call it “The Medical Center” because of its reputation to handle all kinds of medical issues.
-The hospital also has a teaching affiliation with the New York College of Osteopathic Medicine, and St. George's University School of Medicine.
+By the 1940s, the medical center had grown to become the third-largest medical center in the world.
+Many people in Northern New Jersey still call it “The Medical Center.”
+The hospital also has teaching affiliations with the New York College of Osteopathic Medicine and St. George's University School of Medicine.

 In 2004, JCMC moved to new quarters at Grand Street and Jersey Avenue designed by Philadelphia A/E firm Ballinger and RBSD of New York.
-The site is near the light rail, ferries to NYC, PATH trains and the Liberty Science Center.
-The facility is currently operated by Barnabas Health and is the regions “state designated trauma center” and the only hospital (medical center) in Hudson County to do open heart surgery.
-Several additional buildings are currently being planned for the site.
+The campus is across the street from the Jersey Avenue station of the Hudson–Bergen Light Rail which provides connections to ferries to New York City, PATH trains and the Liberty Science Center.
+The facility, currently operated by RWJBarnabas Health, is the region's state-designated Level II trauma center and the only hospital in Hudson County to do open heart surgery.
+Several additional buildings are being planned for the site.

+In 2022, the medical center opened a 60,000 sqft $100 million expansion of its Emergency Department that included a new pediatric emergency department.